legal resources necessary to hold negligent facilities accountable.

 The investigators reviewed the resident’s medical records and Quarterly MDS (Minimum Data Set) Assessment dated July 2, 2016, that revealed that the resident “requires extensive assistance of two staff members for bed mobility.”
 The resident’s Incident Report dated July 1, 2016 “revealed the resident was assessed to have bruising to the left heel which was determined to be caused by movement of the resident’s legs and the resident hitting his/her head on the bed.”
 The injury involved a 5.0 cm x 6.0 cm purple/blue-appearing bruise.

-Our law firm provides every client a “No Win/No-Fee” Guarantee.
+Our network of attorneys provides every client a “No Win/No-Fee” Guarantee.
 This guarantee means if our legal team is unable to obtain compensation on your behalf, you owe us nothing.
 Let us begin working on your case today to ensure your family is adequately compensated for the damages that caused your harm.
 All information you share with our law offices will remain confidential.